todarom3/SeniorProject/README.md

 Week 8: Midterm Presentation and New Improvements:
 Present the Midterm
 Work on finishing the API that connects the machine learning model and the dashboard
+Create a more complicated dataset
+Add more fraud patterns and features to the transaction generator

 // Future weeks work TBD we will document as we go: